blandblom/js-libraries/src/types/README.md

 # Types
-Simple types to extend the base types in JavaScript.
+Simple sudo-types to extend the base types in JavaScript.

 ## Enum